-Flumazenil, a specific benzodiazepine receptor antagonist, is indicated for the complete or partial reversal of the sedative effects of benzodiazepines and may be used in situations when an overdose with a benzodiazepine is known or suspected.
-Prior to the administration of flumazenil, necessary measures should be instituted to secure airway, ventilation, and intravenous access.
+Flumazenil, a specific benzodiazepine-receptor antagonist, is indicated for the complete or partial reversal of the sedative effects of benzodiazepines and may be used in situations when an overdose with a benzodiazepine is known or suspected.
+Prior to the administration of flumazenil, necessary measures should be instituted to secure airway, ventilation and intravenous access.
 Flumazenil is intended as an adjunct to, not as a substitute for, proper management of benzodiazepine overdose.
-Patients treated with flumazenil should be monitored for resedation, respiratory depression, and other residual benzodiazepine effects for an appropriate period after treatment.
+Patients treated with flumazenil should be monitored for resedation, respiratory depression and other residual benzodiazepine effects for an appropriate period after treatment.
 The prescriber should be aware of a risk of seizure in association with flumazenil treatment, particularly in long-term benzodiazepine users and in cyclic antidepressant overdose.
-The complete flumazenil package insert including CONTRAINDICATIONS, WARNINGS, and PRECAUTIONS should be consulted prior to use.
+Caution should be observed in the use of flumazenil in epileptic patients treated with benzodiazepines.
+The complete flumazenil package insert, including CONTRAINDICATIONS, WARNINGS, and PRECAUTIONS, should be consulted prior to use.

 Diazepam Tablet Dosage and Administration